top of page

 We could have missed out on this branch of the family!

-Hersch-Ber, born in Warsaw in 1841, married Rebeka-Maria Janover (1841-1891) around 1859.
-He was registered at the civil registry (see JRI Poland) in 1859 by his grandmother, Szocia Raabe, aged 62, and by a father (his grandfather) who had died just before his marriage.
+He was registered at the civil registry (see JRI Poland) in 1859 by Szocia Raabe, his 62-year-old grandmother, and by a father (his grandfather) who had died just the year before his own marriage.
+He died in 1907.

-Moszek-Mauricy was chairman of the board of directors of the Mutuelle des commerçants and a shareholder in the family company, Etablissement Industriel HBRaabe.
+Moszek-Mauricy was chairman of the board of directors of the Mutuelle des Commerçants and shareholders of the family company, Etablissement Industriel HB Raabe.

 He married Zofia From and they apparently had 5 children: